getsentry/sentry-symfony/README.md

 #### Services configuration

-Services registered by the bundle (for example `ClientBuilder`) can be configured in several ways, one of them is by compiler pass:
+Services registered by the bundle (the `ClientBuilder` in the example below) can be configured in several ways, one of them is by using a [compiler pass](https://symfony.com/doc/current/service_container/compiler_passes.html):

 ```php
 final class SentryCustomizationCompilerPass implements CompilerPassInterface